wellstring/guides/README.md

 # Splatoon Guides
 A curated list of resources for competitive Splatoon 3.
 Many community-made resources tend to only be available via word of mouth or tweets, and this repository aims to compile them for anyone to easily access.
-Note that this will (mostly) not include wider known resources or those available via [sendou.ink's links page](https://sendou.ink/links).

 Additionally, this repository has my PDF guide providing resources to aid in captaining a Splatoon team.